kpeng66/promptopia/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 This project allows users to log in and perform CRUD operations on useful Chat-GPT prompts to share with other users.
-This project is built with Next.js, React, MongoDB, & Tailwind CSS and deployed with Vercel.
+This project is built with Next.js, JavaScript, React, MongoDB, & Tailwind CSS and deployed with Vercel.

 ## Getting Started